eidng8/go-db/README.md

 A tiny module for lazy me, to connect database.

-This module use a predefined set of environment variables to connect databases using `database/sql`.
+This module uses a predefined set of environment variables to connect databases using `database/sql`.

 ##  Usage